Continuous-time quantum optimisation without the adiabatic principle: Forward approaches

 The expectation value of $\langle H_p \rangle$ is given by

 On the assumption $\beta$ is fixed such that it is independent of $\gamma$, under the Peierls-Bogoliubov inequality the free-energy is concave \cite{Car10}, i.e.,

 It follows that:

 so $\langle H_p \rangle$ is a monotonically decreasing function of $\gamma$ for a fixed temperature Gibbs state.
 It follows that the optimal choice of $\gamma$ is as large as possible.
-Beyond a certain point the assumption that $\beta$ is independent of $\gamma$ breaks down.
-Note that this argument only made use of the fact that the joint system is locally indistinguishable from a Gibbs state, making no assumptions about the form of any of the terms beyond being Hermitian.
+Beyond a certain point, the assumption that $\beta$ is independent of $\gamma$ breaks down.
+Note that this argument only made use of the fact that the joint system is locally indistinguishable from a Gibbs state, making no assumptions about the form of the terms beyond being Hermitian.
 In summary, optimising Gibbs states with fixed temperature is straightforward and is problem-instance independent.
 This simplicity is in stark contrast to the bath-free case \cite{Cal19,Ban24}.
 Utilising a bath to solve optimisation problems has previously been explored by Imparato et al.~\cite{Imp24}.
 They used ancilla qubits as a bath to tune the effective temperature of the joint-system.
-The explicit measurement of temperature is however not touched upon.
+The explicit measurement of temperature is however, not touched upon.

 Further to this, once the joint system has approached thermal equilibrium, if the system is then quenched such that $\gamma(t)$ is increased at $t=0$, it follows from the passivity of the Gibbs state that $\langle H_p(t)\rangle \leq \langle H_p(0)\rangle$.
-This suggests some inbuilt error resistance to CTQO.
+This provides insight into the suggestion CTQO has some inbuilt error resistance.
 The inbuilt resistance to errors in QA has been explored in \cite{sch24b, tri23, Chi01}.